superhighfives/three-effectcomposer/README.md

 import { WebGLRenderer, Scene, PerspectiveCamera } from 'three' import EffectComposer, { RenderPass, ShaderPass, CopyShader } from 'three-effectcomposer-es6'

-init()
-animate()

-let composer;
+class Main {

-function init() {
+  constructor () {
-  const renderer = new WebGLRenderer() const scene = new Scene() const camera = new PerspectiveCamera(70, window.innerWidth/window.innerHeight, 1, 1000)
+    const renderer = new WebGLRenderer()
+    const scene = new Scene()
+    const camera = new PerspectiveCamera(70, window.innerWidth / window.innerHeight, 1, 1000)

-  // ...
-  // The rest of your setup code, as per usual
-  // ...

-  // Create your composer and first RenderPass composer = new EffectComposer(renderer) composer.addPass(new RenderPass(scene, camera))
+    // When you've made your scene, create your composer and first RenderPass this.composer = new EffectComposer(renderer)
+    this.composer.addPass(new RenderPass(scene, camera))

     // Add shaders!
-Celebrate
+Celebrate!
+    // const someShaderPass = new ShaderPass(SomeShader)
+    // someShaderPass.renderToScreen = true
+    // this.composer.addPass(someShaderPass)

     // And draw to the screen
-  var effect = new ShaderPass(CopyShader)
+    const copyPass = new ShaderPass(CopyShader)
-  effect.renderToScreen = true
+    copyPass.renderToScreen = true
-  composer.addPass(effect)
-};
+    this.composer.addPass(copyPass)
+  }

+  animate () {
     // Instead of calling renderer.render, use
     // composer.render instead:
-function animate() {
-  requestAnimationFrame(animate)
-  composer.render()
-};
+    this.composer.render()
+    window.requestAnimationFrame(this.animate)
+  }
+}

+const main = new Main()
+main.animate()
 ```